opencrvs/infrastructure/README.md

 ---

+**NOTE:**
-**NOTE:** This guide does not cover the installation of these prerequisites.
+- This guide does not cover the installation of these prerequisites.
+- OpenCRVS team has limited capacity to test different configurations.
+Feel free to submit an issue on GitHub if something doesn't work in your hardware or software setup.

 ---

-#### Docker engine with Kubernetes cluster
+### Docker engine with Kubernetes cluster

-Ensure you have one of the following solutions installed on your laptop:
-- **Recommended for MacOS**: Docker Desktop (with Kubernetes enabled): https://www.docker.com/products/docker-desktop/.
-Please check following:
+#### Docker Desktop (with Kubernetes enabled)

+Docker desktop with Kubernetes enabled is recommended for development environment on MacOS and Windows.
+Get more details how to install docker desktop on official website https://www.docker.com/products/docker-desktop/.

+Additional configuration for Docker desktop:
-  - Enable host networking
+  - Enable host networking to be able access http://opencrvs.localhost, otherwise you will need to configure additional tools like proxy.
-  - Enable Kubernetes
+  - Enable Kubernetes and configure kubectl with correct context
-  - Ensure docker-desktop is configured to use at least 16G of RAM
+  - Ensure docker-desktop is configured to use at least 12G or more RAM
   - Ensure Storage is set up at least 100G

+#### Minikube

+Minikube (with docker driver) is recommended way to run Kubernetes on linux.
+However docker engine is still required for Tilt.
+Please check official documentation on https://minikube.sigs.k8s.io/docs/.

+**NOTE**:
-- **Recommended for Linux**: Minikube (with docker driver): https://minikube.sigs.k8s.io/docs/. **NOTE**: Docker support is still experimental for minikube, but it gives better performance in comparison to alternative solutions.
+- Docker support is still experimental for minikube, but it gives better performance in comparison to alternative solutions.

 Additional settings for linux (Ubuntu) users:
   - Add following values to /etc/sysctl.conf:
     ```
     fs.inotify.max_user_watches = 524288